 Downsides to limiting your therapy search to in-network therapists include:

-- Long waitlists: Because in-network therapists are so high in demand, good in-network therapists are known in the community and fill up quickly.
-You may encounter long waitlists to see an in-network therapists, especially in large cities.
+- Long waitlists: Because in-network therapists are so high in demand, good in-network therapists are often known in the community and fill up quickly.
+You may encounter long waitlists to see in-network therapists, especially in large cities.

 Out-of-network therapists: Benefits and downsides